siserin/blind9/doc/arm/libdns.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Checks a set of domains to see the name servers of the domains behave
-correctly in terms of RFC 4074.
+correctly in terms of :rfc:`4074`.
 This is included in the set of sample
 programs to show how the export library can be used in a DNS-related
 application.